Best PVA Filament: Ultimate PVA Buyer’s Guide

 The main thing to keep in mind with SainSmart PVA is that it won’t bond with every type of PLA with same strength, especially if the PLA you are using has additives to enhance strength or surface finish.

 Also, SainSmart packaging is often not the best packaging possible, and sometimes air gets inside.
 Because PVA is so strongly affected by humidity since it dissolves in water, you might have to dry this PVA filament out a bit when it arrives before you use it.
-Simply put the spool in a box with a desiccant or bake in the oven on a low heat.

-Finally, if you leave PVA in the extruder when you are not using it, it will begin to absorbe ambient humidity and degrade.
+Finally, if you leave PVA in the extruder when you are not using it, it will begin to absorb ambient humidity and degrade.
 As a result, the roundness of the filament could change shape and no longer flow properly through the extruder, causing clogs.

 Final Thoughts On The Best PVA Filament